Funded by Senate Bill 1407

 The competitive selection process factors in qualitative criteria, such as the firm’s experience, as well as the contractor’s fee.
 The CMAR is retained early in the project for preconstruction services.
 Following a competitive bid for all subcontracts and the approval to award, the CMAR becomes the general contractor.
 Selection criteria included an evaluation of the firm’s plan for outreach to local subcontractors, ensuring that qualified local firms are fully aware of the bidding opportunity, the process, and the timeline.

-Why did the AOC implement a project labor agreement on this project?
+Why did the Judicial Council approve a project labor agreement on this project?

 What are the key milestones in building the courthouse?